kimushun1101/arrange-resize-figures/README.md

 # resize and arrange figures

-The script resizes the MATLAB figures and arranges them in a grid on the monitor.
+The function script resizes the MATLAB figures and arranges them in a grid on the monitor.
+It has the following features.
+- The font size, line width, and marker size are adjusted according to the figure's width.
-These figures can be exported in PDF format.
+- These figures can be exported in PDF format.
-The exported figures conforms to IEEE format as default.
+- The exported figures conforms to IEEE format as default.

 ## Installation
 There are two ways.